FineArtz/fake_model_checking/readme.md

 The project of CS3959 Model Checking, ACM Class, Shanghai Jiao Tong University.

+Please leave a star if this repo helps you.
+Thank you!

 # Usage

 To prepare the environment, please install the SPECIFIC VERSION of `antlr4-python3-runtime` by